daunkim18/Capstone-Project/README.md

 Key Steps & Methodology:

 1. Data Collection & Preprocessing
    Dataset: The oral images (caries vs. non-caries) will be labeled from a pre-existing dataset.
-   Image Preprocessing: Images will be resized for uniformity.
+Images will be preprocessed by resizing for uniformity.
 The images will be converted to NumPy arrays for processing and normalizing (rescaling pixel values) to [0,1] for     better convergence.
 2. Data Augmentation
    To enhance model generalization and prevent overfitting, ImageDataGenerator will be used.
 The dataset diversity will be increased by applying rotation, width shift, height    shift, zooming, and flipping.
 3. Model Developement